On Sandon-type metrics for contactomorphism groups: Constructions

 Let $(V,\xi)$ be a contact manifold, not necessarily closed, with co-oriented contact structure $\xi$.
-Let us fix some notation for the groups we will be dealing with: We write $\cG_c(V, \xi)$ for the identity component of the group of compactly supported contactomorphisms of $(V, \xi)$.
-This is shortened to $\cG_c(V)$ or $\cG_c$ when clear from the context.
-When $V$ is closed we omit the subscript $c$ and write simply $\cG$.
-We denote by $\tcG_c$ the universal cover of $\cG_c$.
+Let us fix some notation for the groups we will be dealing with.
+We write $\cG(V, \xi)$ for the identity component of the group of compactly supported contactomorphisms of $(V, \xi)$.
+This is shortened to $\cG(V)$ or $\cG$ when clear from the context.
+We denote by $\tcG$ the universal cover of $\cG$.

-Contact isotopies supported in a given open set $X \subset V$ give rise to subgroups of $\cG_c(V)$ and $\tcG_c(V)$ generated by these isotopies.
-We denote them respectively by $\cG_c(X) \subset \cG_c(V)$ and $\tcG_c(X,V) \subset \tcG_c(V)$.
-Let us mention that in general $\tcG_c(X,V)$ does not coincide with the universal cover ${\tcG}_c(X)$ of $\cG_c(X)$.
+Contact isotopies supported in a given open set $X \subset V$ give rise to subgroups of $\cG(V)$ and $\tcG(V)$ generated by these isotopies.
+We denote them respectively by $\cG(X) \subset \cG(V)$ and $\tcG(X,V) \subset \tcG(V)$.
+Let us mention that in general $\tcG(X,V)$ does not coincide with the universal cover $\tcG(X)$ of $\cG(X)$.
 However there exists a natural epimorphism

 Throughout this section we assume that $\lambda$ is a contact form which obeys the co-orientation and whose Reeb vector field generates a circle action $e_t$, $t \in S^1$.
-Denote by $\cG_e(V, \lambda)$ the group of contactomorphisms of the form $e_t \cdot \phi$ where $\phi \in \cG_c(V)$.
+As an auxiliary group - not the primary object of our study - we define $\cG_e(V, \lambda)$ to be the group of contactomorphisms of the form $e_t \cdot \phi$ where $\phi \in \cG(V)$.
 We emphasize that by {\it contactomorphism}, we always mean a diffeomorphism preserving the contact structure, and in this last case, the co-orientation.
 We do not, however, require contactomorphisms to preserve any specific contact form.
 We denote by $\tcG_e$ the universal cover of $\cG_e$.

-Observe that when $V$ is a closed manifold, $\cG_c(V)=\cG_e(V)$, in which case we shall denote it simply by $\cG(V)$.
-When $V$ is an open manifold, every $f \in \cG_e(V)$ coincides with some $e_t$ outside a sufficiently large compact subset, so we have a fibration $\cG_c(V) \to \cG_e(V) \to S^1$.
+Observe that when $V$ is a closed manifold, $\cG(V)=\cG_e(V)$.
+When $V$ is an open manifold, every $f \in \cG_e(V)$ coincides with some $e_t$ outside a sufficiently large compact subset, so we have a fibration $\cG(V) \to \cG_e(V) \to S^1$.
 The exact homotopy sequence yields in this case that

-and hence $\pi_1(\cG_c) \to \pi_1(\cG_e)$ is a monomorphism.
-This implies that $\tcG_c$ can be considered as a subgroup of $\tcG_e$.
+and hence $\pi_1(\cG) \to \pi_1(\cG_e)$ is a monomorphism.
+This implies that $\tcG$ can be considered as a subgroup of $\tcG_e$.